peidevs/OpenDataBookClub/_posts/2016-03-05-Open-Data-Day.md

 * Challenge, data is too spread out.
 On the pei government site alone, there were a few departments hosting bursary data
     * Department of Workforce and Advanced Learning
     * Advisorie Council for the status of Women
-* Holland College offers similar service, but the information is closed and needs to be scrapped
+* Holland College offers similar service, but the information is closed and needs to be scraped

 #### Airplane
 * Nathan Murnaghan, Nitheen Rao